pronoiac/the-manual/the-manual.md

 Address your envelope to: Sylvia Calver, Morgan Grampian Plc, Royal Sovereign House, 40 Beresford Street, London SE18 6BQ (telephone 01-854-2200) with a cheque or postal order for &pound;15.00.
 It will take about ten days to get to you.

-7. A hard back note book and a fine point, black ball Pentel.
+7. A hard back notebook and a fine point, black ball Pentel.

 If you do not already have any of the above, or are unable to borrow them, then we are afraid you are going to have to spend some real cash.
 Hopefully, this will be the last time in the whole project that you will have to use up some of your Giro, other than the odd bus fare and phone call.